skip to content

 Shared Sacred

-The Shared Sacred project focuses on the spatial and temporal modes of proximity between persons and communities of ‘different’ faith.
-It will be inaugurated in 2021 through four main activities: a) an experimental panel on inter-faith photography for wide audiences; b) an exhibition of anthropological photography; c) an academic symposium, and d) a drawing competition for Cambridgeshire's schoolchildren.
+Focused on the spatial and temporal modes of proximity between persons and communities of ‘different’ faith, Shared Sacred's outputs include an experimental panel on inter-faith photography for wide audiences, an online exhibition, and an international symposium.

 TRACTS: Traces as Research Agenda for Climate Change, Technology Studies, and Social Justice